dcasota/vesxi-on-azure-scripts/README.md

 ```

 ## ```create-AzVM-vESXi7_usingAzImage-PhotonOS.ps1```
+   Change the default params ResourceGroupName, Imagename, etc. and run the script ```create-AzVM-vESXi7_usingAzImage-PhotonOS.ps1```.

+   What the script does:
-   The virtual machine type used is a Standard_E4s_v3 offering with 4vCPU, 32GB RAM, Accelerating Networking with two nics and Premium Disk Support with 16 GB boot storage.
+   The virtual machine type offering used is a Standard_E4s_v3 offering with 4vCPU, 32GB RAM, Premium Disk Support and 2x 16GB storage, and Accelerating Networking with two nics.
+The offering actually includes ethernet adapters Mellanox Technologies MT27710 Family [ConnectX-4 Lx Virtual Function] [15b3:1016].
-   Without Accelerated Networking, network adapters are not presented inside the virtual machine.
+   Without Accelerated Networking, network adapters would not be presented inside the virtual machine.
-   The uploaded VMware Photon OS vhd is stored as page blob on a premium disk to make use of it in a virtual machine.

-   Change the default params ResourceGroupName, Imagename, etc. and run the script.

-   VMware Photon OS is installed first as sort of helper-OS for the ESXi boot medium preparation.
+   From the Azure GenV2 image, VMware Photon OS is installed first as sort of helper os for the ESXi boot medium preparation.
 The script processes following steps:
-   1. Check prerequisites, if necessary install Azure Powershell and AzureCLI, and Azure login by device login method (twice!)
+   On your MS Windows client: check prerequisites, if necessary install Azure Powershell and AzureCLI, and Azure login by device login method (twice!)
+   On your Azure subscription:
-   2. Check Azure image, create a resource group, storage account, storage container, network security group and virtual network
+   1. Check Azure image, create a resource group, storage account, storage container, network security group and virtual network
-   3. create network interface, two nics, one with a public IP address
+   2. create network interface, two nics, one with a public IP address
-   4. create the vm with Photon OS as os disk, and a data disk processed with cloud-init custom data from ```$Bashfilename```.
+   3. create the vm with Photon OS as os disk, and a data disk processed with cloud-init custom data from ```$Bashfilename```.
       See ```prepare-disk-ventoy.sh``` for detailed information.

-   5. The VM is created and boots first into Photon OS.
+   Enter the Azure virtual machine serial console of the newly created vm.
+It boots first into Photon OS.
 When the login prompt appears, do nothing.
 It boots automatically into the Ventoy menu.
-   6. Press enter to start ESXi setup.
+Press enter to start ESXi setup.

 # Findings
   In the ESXi shell we can start to do some checks.